Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 Online consultants or coaches provide guidance to their clients.
 Depending on the niche or your field of expertise, you could be a business consultant, life coach, marriage coach, personality development coach, etc.

 This job entails having close contact with the client through sessions performed online.
-Suffice to say, you need strong interpersonal skills to communicate with the client effectively to help the client achieve his goals.
+Suffice to say, you need strong interpersonal skills to communicate with clients effectively to help them achieve their goals.

 Best career alternative: Self-published author